 The trim angle of the outboard motor helps determine the position of the bow of the boat in the water.
 Correct trim angle will help improve performance and fuel economy while reducing strain on the engine.
 Correct trim angle depends upon the combination of boat, engine, and propeller.
 Correct trim is also affected by variables such as the load in the boat, sea conditions, and running speed.

 1. Trim operating angle

-Adjusting trim angle for manual tilt models
+Adjusting trim angle (Power trim and tilt)